Pepi Litman: Early life

 Litman was born to poor Jewish parents in Tarnopol, a city in eastern Galicia (now in Ukraine).
 The region was part of the Austro-Hungarian Empire, where Jews were relatively free to work and travel.
 However, a poor Jewish girl with no dowry faced very limited prospects in nineteenth-century Eastern Europe, usually working uncompensated all her life to support her parents, husband, children and in-laws.

 In her youth, Litman worked as a maid in a theatrical boarding house run by the parents of Max Badin, an actor who later appeared in American Yiddish films.
 Since she had a good singing voice she soon got involved with the itinerant Yiddish vaudevillians known as the Broderzingers.

 The Broderzingers are credited with creating the earliest form of secular Yiddish theater in East European pubs, cafes, and wine gardens.
-Their performances combined elements of the traditional rabbinical court jester, the badkhn [master of ceremonies at a Yiddish wedding], and the Purimshpil [traditional holiday plays, usually performed privately by amateurs, with cross-dressing, satire, and bawdy songs].
-Besides providing comic entertainment, the Broderzingers were influenced by the Jewish Enlightenment, or Haskalah, to advocate modernization, education and emancipation for Jews.
-Some Broderzinger songs satirized Khosidism; others were sung from the point of view of working-class proste yidn [Yiddish: simple folk] such as nightwatchmen, water carriers, gravediggers, housemaids and beggars.
+Their performances combined elements of the traditional rabbinical court jester, the badkhn (master of ceremonies at a Yiddish wedding), and the Purimshpil (traditional holiday plays, usually performed privately by amateurs, with cross-dressing, satire, and bawdy songs).
+Besides providing comic entertainment, the Broderzingers were influenced by the Jewish Enlightenment, or Haskalah, to advocate on behalf of modernization, education and emancipation for Jews.
+Some Broderzinger songs satirized Hasidism; others were sung from the point of view of working-class proste yidn (Yiddish: simple folk) such as nightwatchmen, water carriers, gravediggers, housemaids and beggars.

 Pepi married a bandleader and Broderzinger, Jacob Litman or Littman, who ran his own travelling theatre troupe.
 After his death she took over the troupe herself, touring around inns, small towns, health spas, cities and even private homes in Russia, Poland, Germany, Austria, Hungary, and Rumania.

-Eyewitness Accounts
+Eyewitness accounts

 According to eyewitness accounts cited by Zalmen Zylbercweig's Leksikon fun Yidishn Teater (Lexicon of the Yiddish Theatre), Pepi Litman spoke several languages, frequented literary Yiddish circles, and observed Jewish law as much as she could on the road, by keeping kosher and lighting Shabes candles.

-Jacob Mestel, a co-editor of the Leksikon, called her "a chansonette in Khosidic trousers."
+Jacob Mestel, a co-editor of the Leksikon, called her "a chansonette in Hasidic trousers."